Black History Month 2022-Day 2: Rogelio Ortega

 1966 Olympiad (Havana, Cuba)

-After researching the Cuban’s story, I found that he played some of the world’s finest and was the 1966 Cuban champion.
+After researching the Cuban’s story, I found that he played some of the world’s finest and was the Cuban champion in 1958 and 1966.
 Who was Ortega?
 I described him in my initial article,

 Rogelio Ortega was born March 28th, 1915 and competed with many of the top players in the world in his day.
 As a National Champion and Chess Olympian, he is considered somewhat of a hero in Cuban chess circles… a tournament is named for him.
 One of the earliest accounts of his play was his splendid performance at the 1959 U.S. Open in Omaha, Nebraska.
 He scored 8½ points in a tournament won by GM Arthur Bisguier with 10.
 He competed in many Cuban National Championships winning the crown outright in 1966 and placing =2nd in the 1969 contest. (link)